alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 All these are considered, in many ways, Web 2.0 elements that act as a bridge between the now evolving Web 3.0.
 As resolving becomes native to more devices and platforms (like browsers, or native apps and Dapps), each will be replaced by its Web 3.0 alternative.

-### Domain Management and Resolving on Dfinity
+### Domain Management and Resolving on the Internet Computer

-When you deploy a new site on the Internet Computer with Fleek, **a free generic preview link** will be created, using Fleek’s Dfinity/IC Gateway and the your front-end Canister’s ID.
+When you deploy a new site on the Internet Computer with Fleek, **a free generic preview link** will be created, using Fleek’s Internet Computer Gateway and the your front-end Canister’s ID.

 It will look something like this: \[CANISTER_ID\].ic.fleek.co